p-kovacs/advent-of-code-2016/README.md

 For each day, the corresponding input files in `src/main/resources` contain my personal input data.
 You can replace them with your own ones.

+## Notes on the puzzles

+* More challenging ones: Day 13, Day 15, Day 17, Day 24
+* Really challenging ones: Day 11, Day 19, Day 22
+* Not so challenging, but cumbersome: Day 21